 Link tracking is a valuable tool that can, on rare occasions, can trigger a spam filter's fraud alert.
 To track clicks in Mailchimp, your links are replaced with tracking redirect links to count interactions with your subscribers.
 Because some evil spammers hide bad URLs behind safe-looking links, some spam filters see our redirects and assume they're bad.

-If you're sending to subscribed contacts in your list, this typically isn't an issue.
+If you're sending to subscribed contacts in your audience, this typically isn't an issue.
 Subscribers generally trust content from you, because they opted in to receive it.
 However, if you find these alerts to be a significant problem, here are a couple of things to try:

 - Use descriptive text links.